The Problem: Rules Nobody Reads

 return new Function(`return ${match[1]}`)();

-The script wires into the Nx build pipeline as a validate-content target that runs before every build.
-A content error fails the build, not just the lint step.
+The script wires into the Nx build pipeline as a validate-content target that runs before every build, so a content error fails the build, not just the lint step.

 What It Caught on Day One

-The first run surfaced a duplicate cover image: ui-components-v1 and ui-components-v2 shared the same Unsplash photo ID.
-Both posts had been reviewed individually.
-Neither review caught the cross-file collision because no human was comparing cover images across 50 files.
-The script compared them in a Map lookup.
+The first run turned up a duplicate cover image: ui-components-v1 and ui-components-v2 shared the same Unsplash photo ID.
+Both posts had been reviewed on their own, but neither review caught the collision because no human was comparing cover images across 50 files.
+The script caught it with a Map lookup.

-It also surfaced tag synonym warnings for entries using a11y instead of Accessibility and CSS3 instead of CSS.
-These were not errors (the merge map handles them), but the warnings flag entries that should be updated to canonical forms.
+It also raised tag synonym warnings for entries using a11y instead of Accessibility and CSS3 instead of CSS.
+Those weren't errors, since the merge map handles them, but the warnings flag entries I should clean up to the canonical forms.

 The Decision Framework

 Not everything in the style guide belongs in a schema.
-"Lead with the problem, not preamble" is a judgment call.
-"Title must be ≤ 60 characters" is a boolean.
-The rule I follow: if a rule can be expressed as a type constraint, regex, or set membership check, encode it.
-If it requires reading comprehension, leave it to human review.
+"Lead with the problem, not preamble" is a judgment call, while "title must be ≤ 60 characters" is a boolean.
+The rule I follow: if a rule can be expressed as a type constraint, a regex, or a set-membership check, encode it; if it needs reading comprehension, leave it to human review.

-The executable style guide now validates 12 distinct rules across 50 files in under a second.
-The prose guide still exists for tone, structure, and voice.
-They complement each other: the schema catches what machines check well, the prose guides what humans judge well.
+The executable style guide now validates 12 distinct rules across 50 files in under a second, and the prose guide still exists for tone, structure, and voice.
+They cover different ground: the schema catches what machines check well, and the prose guides what humans judge well.

-Rules that run on every build do not drift.
+Rules that run on every build don't drift.